aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-projects/creating-reading-and-saving-projects/_index.md

 3. On the **Project** menu, select **Project Information**

 ### **Create an Empty Project And Saving as XML File**
-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-CreatingReadingAndSaving-CreateEmptyProjectSaveXML-CreateEmptyProjectSaveXML.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-CreatingReadingAndSaving-CreateEmptyProjectSaveXML.cs" >}}

 ### **Create an Empty Project and Save to Stream**
-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-CreatingReadingAndSaving-CreateEmptyProjectSaveStream-CreateEmptyProjectSaveStream.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-CreatingReadingAndSaving-CreateEmptyProjectSaveStream.cs" >}}

 ### **Create an Empty Project and Save to MPP**
-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-CreatingReadingAndSaving-CreateEmptyProjectSaveMPP-CreateEmptyProjectSaveMPP.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-CreatingReadingAndSaving-CreateEmptyProjectSaveMPP.cs" >}}

 ## **Reading a Project File**
 We mentioned earlier that Aspose.Tasks can export to Microsoft Project's XML format only.
 This is true if you are creating a new project.
 Aspose.Tasks for .NET lets you read existing MPP files and save these back in MPP format after updating.
 This allows reading MPP as well as MPT formats as input templates.
 This article shows how a Project file (**XML**, **MPP**, **MPT**) can be read using the Project class's constructor.

 ### **Reading Project Files as a Template**
-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-CreatingReadingAndSaving-ReadProjectFiles-ReadProjectFiles.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-CreatingReadingAndSaving-ReadProjectFiles.cs" >}}

 ### **Reading Project File from Stream**
-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-CreatingReadingAndSaving-ReadProjectFileFromStream-ReadProjectFileFromStream.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-CreatingReadingAndSaving-ReadProjectFileFromStream.cs" >}}

 ### **Importing Project Data From Microsoft Project Database**
-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-CreatingReadingAndSaving-ImportProjectDataFromDatabase-ImportProjectDataFromDatabase.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-CreatingReadingAndSaving-ImportProjectDataFromDatabase.cs" >}}

 ### **Import Project Data from Microsoft MPD File**
-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-CreatingReadingAndSaving-ImportProjectDataFromMPDFile-ImportProjectDataFromMPDFile.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-CreatingReadingAndSaving-ImportProjectDataFromMPDFile.cs" >}}

 ### **Ignoring invalid characters during loading Project**
 Some files may have invalid characters in the custom fields.
 Microsoft Project does not allow invalid character so the files have been created or manipulated with automation or some other tools.
 If these be loaded using the API, they may lead to an exception.
 In order to ignore such invalid characters, the overloaded constructor of Project class can be used with the delegate method ParseErrorCallBack.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-CreatingReadingAndSaving-IgnoreInvalidCharactersDuringloadingProject-IgnoreInvalidCharactersDuringloadingProject.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-CreatingReadingAndSaving-IgnoreInvalidCharactersDuringloadingProject.cs" >}}

 ## **Read Password Protected Projects (2003 Format)**
 The [Project](https://apireference.aspose.com/tasks/net/aspose.tasks/project) class exposes the Project() constructor which is capable of reading password-protected files in 2003 format.
 Saving a password-protected file is not supported yet.